jophab/StackOverflow--Badge-Hunter/README.md

 ![Image of copy](https://s27.postimg.org/40of0ktsz/copy.png)

-This python script finds spelling mistakes in titles of questions.
+This python script lists questions with  spelling mistakes in thier title.

+You can edit the titles of those questions.

 We use us-english dictionary  and a file with technical terms(tech-terms.txt) that is usually identified as spelling mistakes.